JoeySoprano420/Density-2/README.md

 After you run one of those commands, you’re done — no Python needed on the target machine.
 Users can double-click .asm, .obj or .den files and Candy Wrapper instantly assembles, links, and runs them.

+🎉 Candy Wrapper v1.0.0 Release

+We are proud to announce the first full release of Candy Wrapper — a Virtual User Interface Environment designed to instantly run low-level code with zero hassle.

+🚀 What’s New
+🔹 Instant Execution

+Run .asm (NASM) or .obj files directly — Candy Wrapper wraps, links, and executes them as real .exe binaries automatically.

+Double-click a file or call CandyWrapper.exe myfile.asm from any shell.

+🔹 Density-2 Native Support

+Candy Wrapper integrates directly with the Density-2 toolchain.

+.den files are compiled through Density-2 → NASM → PE/COFF .exe and run instantly.

+Seamless use of both density2c and density2_compiler.py backends.

+🔹 Auto-Linking Logic

+Smart detection of entrypoints (main, _start) with fallbacks.

+Automatic stub generation if only main is defined.

+Works with MSVC link.exe, LLVM lld-link, or MinGW gcc.

+🔹 Self-Contained Executable

+Candy Wrapper is now distributed as a single .exe (built with PyInstaller).

+No Python required on the user’s system.

+Lightweight, portable, and installer-ready.

+🔹 GUI Option

+Optional Candy Wrapper GUI (CandyWrapperGUI.exe) for drag-and-drop execution.

+Friendly window interface with browse support.

+🔹 Installer Integration

+Updated Inno Setup installer (setup.iss) includes Candy Wrapper.

+PATH integration and context menus:

+Right-click → “Run with Candy Wrapper”

+Double-click .asm / .obj / .den files → executes instantly.

+🛠 Requirements

+Windows 10/11 (x64).

+At least one linker available:

+MSVC (link.exe) with Windows SDK, OR

+LLVM (lld-link), OR

+MinGW-w64 (gcc).

+NASM (nasm) in PATH.

+📦 Installation

+Download and run the latest CandyWrapper-x64-setup.exe.

+During install, choose “Add Candy Wrapper to PATH”.

+Right-click or double-click your .asm, .obj, or .den files — instant execution!

+💡 Example Usage
+CandyWrapper hello.asm
+CandyWrapper utils.obj
+CandyWrapper demo.den

+🔮 Roadmap

+Extensible plugin system for additional language frontends.

+More cross-platform targets (Linux ELF / macOS Mach-O).

+Integrated build logs and debugger hooks.

+## -----